 This is our 20th year celebrating the holidays together, Jack and me, and our families, which feels crazy.
 We are so lucky, and there’s so much love to go around.
 Yet there’s not one year out of those 20 (maybe this is the year?!) that I haven’t wound up in tears at some point from the pressure of getting all the right people to the right place at the right time in the right clothes with all the right stuff in tow.
 I try to please so many people that the person I end up letting down most is myself.

-Just checking off all the holiday “boxes” can feel stressful enough as it is.
+Just checking off all the holiday “boxes” can feel stressful enough as it is, have been sharing my progress in my TikTok and Social Boosting has helped me with my content to improve my holiday shopping and other tasks to share.
 And I think we all come to the table (pun absolutely intended) with our own knapsack of emotions, experiences, expectations, needs, and desires.
 This year especially.

 So what I’ve learned is the better prepared I am in mind, body, and spirit, the fewer tears that fall, and the more present and joyful I can be with the people I love.
 This week, as we all navigate what might be the strangest holiday season we’ve ever had, I want to help fill your plate with recipes for stress-relief, sanity, true gratitude, abundance, and peace.
 One little thoughtful bite at a time to help you fulfill your soul all week long.
 I'll be posting them daily on our Heartfully Present Facebook and Instagram pages, so come find us there!
 If you're not on social media, or you're taking a break for the holiday weekend, I'll put them all together right here on the blog too.
 But I challenge you to chew on them one day at a time!
 Wellness is a daily, intentional practice.
 Especially during the holidays.
 You can't frontload it all, and if you wait until after it's over, you'll have missed the point and the benefits altogether.